back to Axiomatic Language Home Page

 stream.ax - incremental stream processing functions

-(bite1 _map) - if possible, bite stream prefix that matches map, outputting expr;
+(bite1 _map) - if possible, bite a stream prefix that matches map, outputting expr;

 - else, copy 1 stream elem to output

-(eat _bite) - "eat" stream using all possible bite sequences, outputting expr seqs
+(eat _bite) - "eat" a stream using all possible bite sequences, outputting expr seqs

 5. Expanded, Tutorial Axiomatic Language Solution Presentation